-I was commissioned by the Hawaiian Mission Houses Historic Site and Archives to write “My Name is ʻŌpūkahaʻia”, a piece that I also perform.
-“My Name is ʻŌpūkahaʻia” is a 20 minute one-man-show that commemorates the life of Henry ʻŌpūkahaʻia.
+“My Name is ʻŌpūkahaʻia” was commissioned by the Hawaiian Mission Houses Historic Site and Archives.
+It is a 30 minute one-man-show that commemorates the life of Henry ʻŌpūkahaʻia.

 The play takes the audience to different scenes from Opukahaia’s life, including traumatic events from his youth, his arrival and residence in New England, and his conversion to Christianity.